 Biggin Hill, Bromley

-Once a famous military airfield and now a crowded residential district, situated two miles south-east of New Addington
+Once a vital military airfield and now a crowded residential district, situated two miles south-east of New Addington

 Biggin Hill probably takes its name from a hilltop ‘bigging’ or habitation and was first recorded – as Byggunhull – in 1499.
 The modern spelling of the name made its first appearance on a map drawn c.1762.